obs145628/cle/utils/logia/README.md

 It contain links to all documents with option `link-in-root` set.

 Usually, when an executable is ran, it generates one main document with `link-in-root`, and other documents with links from the main one.
+This can be done with the `Corpus` class in lib implementations